MT103: What Is It, Why It Matters, and How to Get One

 - Transfer initiation date

-- Fees: Who is paying them—the sender or the receiver?
+- Fees: Who is paying them, the sender or the receiver?

 All this information helps ensure that the transaction flows smoothly and gets where it needs to go.

-As we mentioned, the format of the SWIFT MT103 message may vary across banks.
-However, every MT103 message will have certain tags using which you can decode the MT103 message.
+Every MT103 message will have certain tags using which you can decode the MT103 message.
 Here we will be describing all the mandatory tags that are present in every MT103 SWIFT message and a few optional ones:

 Tag | Description | Explanation |